DeepLearningDTU/02456-deep-learning/AWS-setup/readme.md

 All the course material is also available through [this](https://github.com/DeepLearningDTU/02456-deep-learning) github account.

-If you would like to continue working with AWS there are many AMI's online where a lot of the set necessary software is pre-installed.
-The AMI that was used for this course is based on this [one](https://github.com/Miej/GoDeeper).
+If you would like to continue working with AWS the AMI used for this course is made public, so you can recreate it if you so desire.
+You will need to create you own AWS account, select `Irland` as your regions, and when you `Launch Instance`, you should click `Community AMIs`.
+Search for `ami-b991c7ca`.
+You will also need to reconfigure your AWS CLI, by typing `aws configure`, and enter your own credentials.
+There are many AMI made available with a lot of software pre-installed.
+E.g. the AMI used for this course is based on this [one](https://github.com/Miej/GoDeeper).